peculiaruc/WineShop/README.md

 # WineShop
-An app that displays the different types of Non-Alcoholic wines and their details.
+An app that displays the different types of Non-Alcoholic CockTails, Alcoholic CockTails, Wines and their details.
 It uses Room database to save users Login details.

 ## Features